 Visiting Oaxaca City and not trying Mole is like going to Italy and not having pizza or pasta.
 It’s just not okay!

 Mole is a traditional sauce that’s very popular in Oaxaca.
-Some of them are made up of more than 30 ingredients such as dried chiles, peanuts, sesame seeds, cinnamon and the secret ingredient, chocolate!
+There are actually several kinds of mole, some of which are made up of more than 30 ingredients, including dried chiles, peanuts, sesame seeds, cinnamon and the secret ingredient, chocolate!

-It’s often served over chicken or with enchiladas, tacos and burritos.
-Oh and did we mention, it’s delicious!
+Mole is often served over chicken or with enchiladas, tacos and burritos.
+Oh and did we mention, it’s delicious?

-You can head to one of the local markets that we mentioned before, Benito Juarez or Mercado 20 de Noviembre, to get a taste.
+You can head to one of the local markets that we suggested, Benito Juarez or Mercado 20 de Noviembre, to get a taste.

-Cuilapam Convent, just 30 minutes outside of Oaxaca City, is a building exploding with an interesting history.
+Cuilapam Convent, just 30 minutes outside of Oaxaca City, is a building full of interesting history.
 Aside from the stunning architecture, the stories that sit behind the building make it even more intriguing.

 First of all, the building is actually incomplete.
 The initial purpose of the building was to convert indigenous Oaxacans to Catholicism, but after a smallpox epidemic, construction was stopped forever.
 This is why the convent has no roof!